practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 2026-01-31: work in progress

-- Standard ML to Wasm? --> http://mlton.org/RunningOnWASI
+- Standard ML to Wasm via MLton to C code only, and then with clang?
 - ReScript??
 TBD

 # From "back-end" to "front-end" programming languages, and back